Please click here for downloadable and printable versions of the information below.

 - Consider taking your child’s photo in costume before dress rehearsal – once the costumes arrive at the theatre, they will not be going home again.

 I think that about covers it for my “mom” tips!
-Please feel free to reach out to me, Tammy Stickler, or Vera McCarthy.
+Please feel free to reach out to me, Tammy Stickler, Vera McCarthy or Yvette Ocampo.
 We’ve all had the privilege of having our children in a production of the Nutcracker so we’re happy to help and one of us will be present at all tech week rehearsals as well as performances.